"I enjoy the diversity of the work too. Histopathology reports have a tremendous impact on a patient’s care and treatment"

-Dr Azam likes the problem-solving aspect of histopathology as well as the diversity of the work.
-Read her story.
+Dr Azam also likes the problem-solving aspect of histopathology as well as the variety and that she gets to work across the hospital with many different people.

 When I started as a foundation doctor, I knew very little about the specialty of histopathology.
 I came across it during a cancer multidisciplinary team meeting with surgeons, physicians, radiologists, pathologists and a cancer nurse specialist, and was fascinated by the tremendous impact these tiny tissue sections on a piece of glass have on the diagnosis and treatment of patients.
 I undertook a taster day in histopathology and it sparked my interest because of its problem-solving nature.